 Can I take other LSU Law summer classes?

 Yes!
 Many summer externs in past summers have also taken one or two courses at the Law Center while doing their field placement.
-Nearly all of the placements in Baton Rouge are more than willing to work around class schedules.
+Placement hosts are very willing to work around students’ class schedules.
 You are required to work a minimum of 120 hours during the summer session at your placement, which is easily done while also taking Law Center courses.

 Can I work while I’m doing a summer field placement?

 You cannot have any other law-related employment (e.g.; a law firm clerk position) at the same time as your field placement.
 You can hold concurrent non-legal employment with prior written permission from Prof. Brooks and your placement.
 If you get a “split summer” offer from a law firm, it is possible to also do a “split” field placement – that is, work at a firm for half the summer, and extern for the other half of the summer with an approved placement.
 However, split summer students must still participate in the full summer course component (i.e.; attend the class meetings for the full summer).
 See the attached slides for more information, or contact Prof. Brooks to discuss your particular plans.

 What if I want to spend my summer in [insert state-other-than-Louisiana here]?

 Students have done field placements in the past in (for example) Texas, Alabama, California, Iowa, Illinois, New York, Florida, Georgia, Oregon, Mississippi, Alaska, Puerto Rico, and Washington, D.C.
 If you are interested in going out of state (or out of the country), you are strongly encouraged to contact Professor Brooks well in advance of application deadlines.

 What if I want to work at a placement in New Orleans?
 Shreveport?
 Monroe?
 Lafayette?
 Lake Charles?
 Alexandria?